 What’s new in 2019 with hearing aids?

-With thanks to Georgina Cameron, Audiologist with Australian Hearing Services, Warrnambool.
+With thanks to Georgina Cameron, Audiologist with Hearing Australia, Warrnambool.

 There have been great advances in technology for hearing aids (CROS and BiCROS aids) for people with significant unilateral (one side) hearing losses and asymmetry in hearing (one side worse than the other).
 If you’ve tried aids like this before and not had success, this is a good time to find out more and try again.

 Hearing Australia are rolling out a direct early intervention pathway between Australian Hearing and NDIS for newly referred young clients.
 This allows them to access funding for early intervention services immediately in order to achieve the best outcomes for these children.